• Skip to primary navigation

 • Once you have boiled up and pureed the oranges it's a really simple, no fuss cake recipe that take minutes to prepare before baking.

-• This cake is made with no flour at all, just polenta (or fine cornmeal) and ground almonds.
+• This cake is made with no flour at all, just polenta (or fine cornmeal) and almond flour (ground almonds).

 • It's naturally dairy-free whole orange cake.

-• The cake is brushed with a simple honey syrup warm from the oven so it's super moist and ultra flavourful.
+• The cake is brushed with a simple honey orange glaze warm from the oven so it's super moist and ultra flavourful.

 • Wonderful served as it is or as a dessert option with a dollop of creme fraiche.